maxmurdoch/flock/src/pages/products/commercial.md

   title: ''
 how:
   description: >-
-    Insuring your drone flight has never been simpler.
+    Insuring your drone flight has never been easier.
 All it takes is a matter of taps.
   list:
     - image: ../../images/uploads/phone--flight-details@2x.png